xp2-882030kgz010602/KotlinTableGen/README.md

 cannot have data for more than 2^31-1 boards.
 I cannot do much about this, because Kotlin arrays can only be indexed by `Int`s.

+For larger tables, I heavily recommend using IntelliJ's "build to jar" option.
+There is a good tutorial on it here. https://www.jetbrains.com/help/idea/create-your-first-kotlin-app.html?section=IntelliJ%20build%20tool
+Both KotlinTableGen and IntelliJ are HUNGRY for resources, and being able to close out IntelliJ before running KotlinTableGen can make a real difference, and if IntelliJ freezes while running KotlinTableGen, you are not going to be able to check the output.
+Running KotlinTableGen outside of IntelliJ avoids all of this.
+I have never seen a command prompt freeze.

 Now, let's look at some examples.

 First, let's make a table for and have an AI play on a small 6-tile board.